Mra1k3r0/Mra1k3r0/README.md

 <!-- ANILIST_ACTIVITY:start -->

+-   📺 Watched episode 2 of [I Was Reincarnated as the 7th Prince so I Can Take My Time Perfecting My Magical Ability Season 2](https://anilist.co/anime/178090) (13:24 30 July 2025)
 -   📖 Read chapter 85 of [The Reborn Young Lord is an Assassin](https://anilist.co/manga/175262) (02:54 30 July 2025)
 -   📖 Read chapter 137 of [The Novel's Extra](https://anilist.co/manga/152128) (23:58 28 July 2025)
 -   📖 Read chapter 64 of [Blink Master of the Magic Academy](https://anilist.co/manga/178379) (23:52 28 July 2025)
 -   📺 Completed [I Was Reincarnated as the 7th Prince so I Can Take My Time Perfecting My Magical Ability](https://anilist.co/anime/156415) (19:53 28 July 2025)
--   📺 Watched episode 12 of [I Was Reincarnated as the 7th Prince so I Can Take My Time Perfecting My Magical Ability](https://anilist.co/anime/156415) (19:52 28 July 2025)

 <!-- ANILIST_ACTIVITY:end -->